eclipse-glsp/glsp/MIGRATION_GUIDE.md

 **UndoRedo**

 `Undo` and `Redo` operations were incorrectly declared as actions in 1.0.
 With 2.x the have been migrated to operations.
+Also the `UndoRedoKeyListener` has been renamed to `GLSPUndoRedoKeyListener`.

 -   `UndoAction` -> `UndoOperation`
 -   `RedoAction` -> `RedoOperation`